ku-dml/mol-infer/Acyclic/README.md

 ---
 title: "Readme for the Mol-Infer project"
-date: "September 23, 2020"
+date: "September 22, 2021"
 author: "Discrete Mathematics Lab, Kyoto University"
 ---

-WARN: at the current point (Sep.
-23, 2020) this repository has not been fully prepared.
-Please wait for some days before we can finish the final development and documentation for a full release.
+Notice: at the current point (Sep.
+22, 2021) this repository is almost complete.
+We are checking the documentation.

 # mol-infer: Molecular Infering